Updated January 18, 2018.

-It is important to note here that, for a variety of reasons—including the effects of graduated income tax brackets, state-level credits and deductions, and the tax savings resulting from the ability to deduct state income taxes in calculating federal income tax (the so-called “federal offset”)—increases in a state’s top tax rate produce substantially smaller increases in the effective tax rate paid by high-income households.
+It is important to note here that, for a variety of reasons—including the effects of graduated income tax brackets and state-level credits and deductions—increases in a state’s top tax rate produce substantially smaller increases in the effective tax rate paid by high-income households.
 As a result, a one percentage point increase in the top marginal tax rate can be expected to produce a millionaire migration response well below the 0.25 percentage point estimate cited above.

-For example, for a millionaire with $2 million of annual taxable income, who is faced with a one percentage point increase in her state’s tax rate applied to income above $1 million (say, an increase from an 8 percent to a 9 percent rate), the actual share of her total income collected in taxes (i.e., her effective tax rate) would increase by only half of one percentage point (say, from 5 percent to about 5.5 percent).
-This is because, for this millionaire, only half of her income would be taxed at the higher rate (for a more detail explanation, including the further effects of the “federal offset”, see the Technical Notes).
-Using Young and Varner’s migration response estimate, this one percentage point increase in the marginal tax rate on high-incomes (from 8 percent to 9 percent) thus would produce an accompanying decline in the state’s millionaire population of less than one-eighth of one percent.
-In other words, about 99.9 percent of millionaires would remain unresponsive to such a rate increase.
-Given the highly muted response among millionaires to state tax increases, it is not surprising that Young and Varner described the effects of such tax increases as occurring “at the margins of statistical and socioeconomic significance.”
+For example, for a millionaire with $2 million of annual taxable income, who is faced with a one percentage point increase in her state’s tax rate applied to income above $1 million (say, an increase from an eight percent to a nine percent rate), the actual share of her total income collected in taxes (i.e., her effective tax rate) would increase by only half of one percentage point (say, from five percent to about 5.5 percent).
+This is because, for this millionaire, only half of her income would be taxed at the higher rate (for a more detailed explanation see the Technical Notes).
+Using Young and Varner’s migration response estimate, this one percentage point increase in the marginal tax rate on high-incomes (from eight percent to nine percent) thus would produce an accompanying decline in the state’s millionaire population of less than one-eighth of one percent.29 In other words, about 99.9 percent of millionaires would remain unresponsive to such a rate increase.
+Given the highly muted response among millionaires to state tax increases, it is not surprising that Young and Varner described the effects of such tax increases as occurring “at the margins of statistical and socioeconomic significance."30

 A Tax on Incomes over $1 Million Would Produce Little Migration from MA

 In addition to their nationwide estimates, in their 2016 study Young and Varner produced state-specific estimates of tax-induced millionaire migration.
 For Massachusetts, they estimate a decline of one-third of one percent of the state’s millionaire population for each one percentage point increase in the share of income that millionaires pay in taxes (i.e., an increase in their “effective tax rate”).
-Under the Fair Share Amendment, the average Massachusetts millionaire (which the Massachusetts Department of Revenue estimates will report about $3.4 million in annual taxable income in 2019, when the amendment would go into effect if approved) would see an increase of 1.9 percentage points in the share of their income paid in taxes.
-(The four percentage point increase in the top rate (from 5 percent to 9 percent) would apply only to the $2.4 million of income above the $1 million threshold.
+Under the Fair Share Amendment, the average Massachusetts millionaire (which the Massachusetts Department of Revenue estimates will report about $3.4 million in annual taxable income in 2019,32 when the amendment would go into effect, if approved) would see an increase of 2.8 percentage points in the share of their income paid in taxes.
+(The four percentage point increase in the top rate (from five percent to nine percent) would apply only to the $2.4 million of income above the $1 million threshold.
 This rate increase would translate into an additional $96,000 in annual income tax owed.
-Due to a federal tax deduction for state and local taxes paid, known as the “federal offset”, the net increase actually is only about 68 percent of this total, or $65,300, an amount equal to 1.9 percent of the total $3.4 million average millionaire income.
-For a detailed review of how this estimate is produced, see the Technical Note at the end of this report.)

-This level of average increase in the effective tax rate would result in a reduction of about two-thirds of one percent (0.63 percent) in the population of Massachusetts filers earning over $1 million annually.
-Phrased another way, Young and Varner’s analysis indicates that, were the Fair Share Amendment to be approved, some 99.4 percent of the Massachusetts millionaire population would continue to reside in Massachusetts and pay the higher tax amounts.
+This level of average increase in the effective tax rate would result in a reduction of less than one percent (0.93 percent) in the population of Massachusetts filers earning over $1 million annually.33 Phrased another way, Young and Varner’s analysis indicates that, were the Fair Share Amendment to be approved, some 99.1 percent of the Massachusetts millionaire population would continue to reside in Massachusetts and pay the higher tax amounts.

 A Tax on Income over $1 Million Would Raise Substantial New Net Revenue

 Not surprisingly, with such a small impact on the total Massachusetts millionaire population, Young and Varner estimate a similarly small accompanying reduction in the amount of new revenue that a tax on incomes over a million dollars would generate.
-Their analysis indicates that for each one percentage point increase in the share of millionaire household income paid in taxes (their “effective tax rate”), the Commonwealth would be deprived of some $8.2 million in direct annual tax revenue due to loss of population earning over $1 million annually.
-As regards the Fair Share Amendment, with its roughly 1.9 percentage point increase in the average millionaire’s effective tax rate, this suggests that the resulting 0.6 percent decline in millionaire population would produce a loss of about $16 million in direct annual income tax revenue to the Commonwealth.
+Their analysis indicates that for each one percentage point increase in the share of millionaire household income paid in taxes (their “effective tax rate”), the Commonwealth would be deprived of some $8.2 million in direct annual tax revenue due to loss of population earning over $1 million annually.35 As regards the Fair Share Amendment, with its roughly 2.8 percentage point increase in the average millionaire’s effective tax rate, this suggests that the resulting 0.9 percent decline in millionaire population would produce a loss of less than $23 million in direct annual income tax revenue to the Commonwealth.36

 In addition to lost income taxes, a reduction in the millionaire population likely would result in the loss of some sales and property tax revenue as well.
-On average, Massachusetts households with over $1 million in annual income pay about two percent of their income in sales and property taxes.
-Again drawing on DOR’s estimates for 2019, this suggests that a 0.6 percent reduction in Massachusetts’ millionaire population could result in the loss of another $8 million in annual sales and property taxes in 2019.
-Assuming all these different revenues indeed would be lost, cities, towns and the Commonwealth together would lose a combined total of some $24 million in revenue from departing millionaires.
+On average, Massachusetts households with over $1 million in annual income pay about two percent of their income in sales and property taxes.37 Again drawing on DOR’s estimates for 2019, this suggests that a 0.9 percent reduction in Massachusetts’ millionaire population could result in the loss of another $12.4 million in annual sales and property taxes in 2019.38 Assuming all these different revenues indeed would be lost, cities, towns and the Commonwealth together would lose a combined total of some $35.4 million in revenue from departing millionaires.